WeblateOrg/weblate/docs/admin/access.rst

 .. describe:: Languages

-    Can manage translated languages - add or remove translations.
+    Can manage translated languages (add or remove translations).

 .. describe:: Screenshots

-    Can manage screenshots - add or remove them, and associate them to source strings.
+    Can manage screenshots (add or remove them, and associate them to source strings).

 .. describe:: Sources